Red Queen hypothesis: Evolution of sex

+However, the assumption of the Red Queen hypothesis, that the primary factor in maintaining sexual reproduction is the generation of genetic variation does not appear to be generally applicable.
+Ruderfer et al. analyzed the ancestry of strains of the yeasts Saccharomyces cerevisiae and Saccharomyces paradoxus under natural conditions and concluded that outcrossing occurs only about once every 50,000 cell divisions.
+This low frequency of outcrossing implies that there is little opportunity for the production of recombinational variation.
+In nature, mating is likely most often between closely related yeast cells.
+Mating occurs when haploid cells of opposite mating type MATa and MATα come into contact, and Ruderfer et al. pointed out that such contacts are frequent between closely related yeast cells for two reasons.
+The first is that cells of opposite mating type are present together in the same ascus, the sac that contains the cells directly produced by a single meiosis, and these cells can mate with each other.
+The second reason is that haploid cells of one mating type, upon cell division, often produce cells of the opposite mating type with which they can mate.
+The relative rarity in nature of meiotic events that result from outcrossing is inconsistent with the idea that production of genetic variation is the main selective force maintaining meiosis in this organism (as would be expected by the Red Queen hypothesis).
+However, these findings in yeast are consistent with the alternative idea that the main selective force maintaining meiosis is enhanced recombinational repair of DNA damage, since this benefit is realized during each meiosis, whether or not out-crossing occurs.

 Further evidence of the Red Queen hypothesis was observed in allelic effects under sexual selection.
-The Red Queen hypothesis leads to the understanding that allelic recombination is advantageous for populations that engage in aggressive biotic interactions, such as predator-prey or parasite-host interactions.
+The Red Queen hypothesis leads to the understanding that allelic recombination is advantageous for populations that engage in aggressive biotic interactions, such as predator–prey or parasite–host interactions.
 In cases of parasite-host relations, sexual reproduction can quicken the production of new multi-locus genotypes allowing the host to escape parasites that have adapted to the prior generations of typical hosts.
 Mutational effects can be represented by models to describe how recombination through sexual reproduction can be advantageous.
 According to the mutational deterministic hypothesis, if the deleterious mutation rate is high, and if those mutations interact to cause a general decline in organismal fitness, then sexual reproduction provides an advantage over asexually reproducing organisms by allowing populations to eliminate the deleterious mutations not only more rapidly, but also most effectively.
 Recombination is one of the fundamental means that explain why many organisms have evolved to reproduce sexually.